-The Council's pension fund assets at 31 March 2024 are £137.930m, an increase of £9.8m on the assets reported at 31 March 2023.
+The Council's pension fund assets at 31 March 2024 are £137.9m, an increase of £9.8m on the liability reported at 31 March 2023.
 The major reason behind the change is the increased return achieved by the pension fund.
-The obligations at 31 March 2024 are £143.432m, an increase of £19.5m on the obligation reported at 31 March 2023.
-The major reason behind the change is the actuarial calculation of the credit ceiling.
+The overall position of the pension obligation is an increase of £15m in the surplus of the Council's pension position.